Preparation for the Solicitors Qualifying Examination: SQE1

 We generally do not recommend subscribing to packages which offer preparation for both SQE1 and 2.
 We have learned from our QLTS experience that some preparation courses may be better for SQE1, while others do a better job training for SQE2.
 If you sign up for a universal ‘cover-all’ package, you may eventually end up paying double the price.
 Furthermore, there may be a substantial time period between your SQE1 and SQE2 sittings.

-SQE1 prep materials and tips
+SQE1 materials and tips

 You should consider SQE1 preparation from two perspectives: theoretical knowledge of the law and practical skill to clear multiple-choice questions.
 You will need to focus on both during your self-preparation – with or without subscribing to an SQE preparation course.
 We are aware that a bulk of aspiring solicitors who qualified via QLTS managed to prepare and pass the QLTS MCT (equivalent to SQE1) by themselves without obtaining any tutor support.
 It all depends on your budget, availability and background.